 Now, understanding is not present in things subject to generation and corruption, without sensation.
 But sensation cannot be present where there is no touch, nor can touch be without an organ that has a balanced mixture of sensory qualities.
 Now, such a balanced mixture is not found in stone, or wax, or metal, from which a statue is made.
 Therefore, it is not possible for these statues to be moved by a principle of life.ScG 3, 104

 The comparison with robots or computer Artificial Intelligence is that these artifacts, like statues, are inanimate objects and cannot have intelligence or sense, i.e., no cognitive operation, because they are not composed of material that is a “mean” to undergo the immanent activity that is characteristic of cognition (or receiving form without matter).
-This idea of formal reception is how Aquinas, and Aristotle before him, understood what was distinctive about cognitive operation: what is now termed possessing qualia, having intentionality and achieving cognitive or formal identity.
+This idea of immanent activity or formal reception is how Aquinas, and Aristotle before him, understood what was distinctive about cognitive operation: what is now termed possessing qualia, having intentionality and achieving cognitive or formal identity.
 (See, for instance, (Aristotle, De Anima 2.12, 424a17-24; Aquinas, Commentary on De Anima, Bk.
 2, Lecture 24, n.
 551-555).)

 The intelligent creatures which Thomas thinks would have to be responsible for the intelligent-seeming behavior of statues and such are bad angels, i.e. demons.
 That is about as close as Aquinas comes to even being able to conceive of artificial intelligence.
 Such intelligence could only be apparently artificial.

 There is a legend that Saint Albert the Great, the teacher of Saint Thomas, was a practitioner of alchemy and related occult studies, and that he made an automaton.
 But I do not know much about the legend, or any philosophical reflection by Saint Thomas or any other medieval thinker on the issues involved.